 - Defense of multiple class action and individual lawsuits brought against global investment bank, arising out of the dislocation of the auction rate securities market.
 Allegations originally involved tens of billions of dollars in losses.
 The court dismissed all class action claims, a victory The American Lawyercalled a “big win” and the Financial Times ranked among the year’s top 10 U.S. litigation matters in its 2011 “Innovative Lawyers” report.

-Defense of J.P.
-Morgan and Morgan Stanley as lead underwriters, and the members of underwriting syndicates (Deutsche Bank, Jefferies, JMP Securities, Piper Jaffray, Roth Capital Partners, and Stifel Nicolaus) in the In re New Century securities class action.
-Clients faced claims under Sections 11 and 12(a)(2) of the Securities Act regarding alleged misstatements in offerings of New Century’s stock.
+- Defense of J.P.
+Morgan and Morgan Stanley as lead underwriters, and the members of two underwriting syndicates (Deutsche Bank, Jefferies, JMP Securities, Piper Jaffray, Roth Capital Partners, and Stifel Nicolaus) in a securities class action.

-Represented affiliates of IT services company, Accelrys, in major commercial dispute.
+- Represented affiliates of IT services company now owned by Dassault Systèmes, in major international arbitration.